 *Heads Up* I know some of you all out there in fandom don't like "baby" stories, so I thought I'd drop in a warning ahead of time so you don't get wrapped up in the story and then find out it's something you despise.
 I tend to write quasi-canon stories in which Edward and Bella have a baby.
 I don't write it in the typical Stephenie Meyer way—I like to twist it up into something else—but if that isn't your thing, I understand. :)

-A/N: Many thanks to Katmom for beta'ing, she's the best - really! :) I'd also like to thank Twilightmomoftwo for agreeing to help me with the translations on this story.
+A/N: Many thanks to Katmom for beta'ing this chapter, she's the best - really! :) I'd like to thank Twilightmomoftwo for agreeing to help me with the translations on this story.
 She didn't have to do it, but she's just awesome like that!

 "Isabella Swan?
 I promise to love you forever—for every single day of eternity.
 Will you marry me?"*

 Many times Edward had implored me to marry him.
-I thought of those times.
 In my bedroom just after we had returned from Volterra.
 In our meadow.
 A whispered plea in the night as I feigned sleep.
 Once as he kissed my neck, the words murmured so low I could barely hear it.

 And now, as he waited statue still and humbled before me.

 After a long moment, Edward sighed and broke eye contact with me as his head bowed in defeat.
 His beautiful topaz eyes darkened with tangible pain, disappointment was clear in their fathomless depths.

 Why did I keep doing this?
 Why did I keep hurting him this way?

 I fell to my knees beside him and rested my heated face against his neck.
 "Please…please don't be mad…"

 He lifted his head and pulled back from me slightly.
 I held his troubled gaze.
 "Why, Bella?"